a-r-d/a-r-d.github.io/_posts/2021-04-07-introduction-to-ultra-long-term-trend-following.markdown

 But now, things are different.
 Because of computing technological trends are happening much quicker.
 Essentially every technology ever invented can be re-invented.
 And as artificial intelligence gets better, these re-inventions can be yet again iteratively re-invented.

-So taking these bets on emergining technologies is now easier: you can bet on multiple trends in a single lifetime because the length of technology trends has been reduced from 100 years to 20 or even 10 years.
+So taking these bets on emerging technologies is now easier: you can bet on multiple trends in a single lifetime because the length of technology trends has been reduced from 100 years to 20 or even 10 years.

 And you have to take a lot of bets because many of them (most of them?) will not end up making you money.
 But the ones that do should reward you with huge multiples. __So maybe this is the first time in history you can do this strategy in a single life time__.